shaoxc/dftpy/doc/source/tutorials/config.rst

 PP
 ----------

-    The pseudopotential file of each elements.
+    Pseudopotential file of each atom type.

         *e.g.*